Confused about what to pack for China? Don’t worry – I’ve got you covered for every season and scenario.

 Headphones

 Noise-canceling headphones are great for long-haul flights to China.
-You block out other annoying passengers, and you block out that annoying ‘hummmm’ that never stops.
+They block out other annoying passengers, as well as that never-ending ‘hummmm’ plane sound.

 Clothes line